svkucheryavski/pcv/MATLAB/README.md

 This part of repository contains implementation of [Procrustes cross-validation](https://github.com/svkucheryavski/pcv) in MATLAB as a dedicated toolbox.

-Last version of the toolbox (*1.1.0*) was released 12th of August, 2023 and contains small improvements, better test coverage, as well as a new experimental feature — CV scope.
+Last version of the toolbox was released in August, 2023 and contains small improvements, better test coverage, as well as a new experimental feature — CV scope.
 See details about this feature in the overall [project description](https://github.com/svkucheryavski/pcv).

 ## Getting started

 All functions for running PCV in MATLAB are combined into a dedicated Toolbox which is available from Mathworks File Exchange repository ([direct link](https://se.mathworks.com/matlabcentral/fileexchange/121468-procrustes-cross-validation)).
 Alternatively you can click on "Add-Ons" button in MATLAB, select "Get Add-Ons", and search "Procrustes cross-validation".

-You can also download the toolbox as `.mtlbx` file from [bin](https://github.com/svkucheryavski/pcv/tree/master/bin) folder and install it from file.
+You can also download the toolbox as `.mtlbx` file from the repository and install it manually.

 The Toolbox has "Getting started" tutorial, where you can see examples of code and try them.
 Alternatively you can download file `demo.m` from this repository, which contains a demo code based on *Corn* dataset from [the paper](https://doi.org/10.1016/j.aca.2023.341096).
 See comments in the code for more details.